ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

      [makeservices/makehttp][utils-makehttp])
    * Create new virtual machines ([staff/sys/makevm][utils-makevm])
    * Wake up desktops from sleep ([staff/lab/lab-wakeup][utils-lab-wakeup])
-* [slackbridge][slackbridge] ([issues][slackbridge/issues]) - bridges our IRC
-  network with our Slack organization, so staff members can exercise choice in what chat program they’d like to use.
-Written in Python.
 * [ircbot][ircbot] ([issues][ircbot/issues]) - a fun chatbot, also used to
   approve new account requests.
 Written in Python.
    * See https://ircbot.ocf.berkeley.edu/ for a listing of IRC bot functionality